madisona/apyclient/README.rst

     my_client = MyApiClient()
     my_client.fetch_some_stuff(3)

 And that's it.
-The client will make an Http GET request by default with the data provided by the decorated method.
+The client will make an HTTP GET request by default with the data provided by the decorated method.

 You can also do a POST request by declaring ``method="POST"`` in the api_request.